kristiklemm/blog/source/2016-02-23-pr-for-the-pr-newbie.html.markdown

 ## Be realistic
 Not everything is newsworthy.
 If your company of five people moved offices, don't follow the old-school PR tactic of putting out a release.
 Know that your company has its niche  and go after bloggers and journalists in that area.
 You'll have a much better response and reach the right people.

-We'd love to help do a quick influencer analysis for your startup. <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-cost-effective-research-tools" href="#modal-project-planner">Reach out</a> and let us know you need help!
+We'd love to help do a quick influencer analysis for your startup. <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-pr-for-pr-newbie" href="#modal-project-planner">Reach out</a> and let us know you need help!